 His ability to encapsulate not only a physical likeness, but an animal’s personality and character, led to Darren being approached for pet portraits by family, friends and colleagues.
 As requests became more frequent, he began offering portraits on a commission basis and has enjoyed creating drawings of beloved pets from across Australia, Europe, the UK and North America.

 Darren works exclusively with the finest, professional quality artist’s materials that are both cruelty-free and appraised for archival excellence.
 Pure, traditional pigments and lightfastness confirmed by the most rigorous international testing reassures clients and collectors each piece is nothing short of museum-quality.

-Darren’s work has been selected for various local and national exhibitions.
-He has been a finalist in the Brisbane Rotary Art Spectacular and a two-time finalist and category winner in the Lethbridge 10000 Small Scale Art Award in Australia.
+His work has been selected for various local and national exhibitions.
+He has been a finalist in the Clayton Utz Art Award and a five-time finalist and two-time category winner in the Lethbridge 20000 Small Scale Art Award in Australia.
 Two of Darren’s pieces were selected for publication in the tenth edition of Strokes of Genius: The Best of Drawing published by Northlight Books, and his work has appeared in art magazines internationally.

-A portion of all sales from Darren's art supports conservation and animal welfare projects throughout the world.
+A portion of all sales from his original artworks, limited edition prints, commissions and collaborations supports animal welfare and conservation projects throughout the world.